Edward G. McGavran Award for Excellence in Teaching

 - Feedback from students and peers regarding innovations

 - Teaching programs developed and/or administered, including training grants and service as director of graduate studies in a department

 - Students advised and how they have been stimulated and inspired

 - Other relevant information.

 To be considered, the nomination must include the name and department of the nominee and the nominator as well as a brief supporting statement that addresses the above criteria.
-Nominations must be received by spring 2016.
+Nominations must be received by March 5, 2020.

 The Academic Programs Committee will review all nominations received and will prepare a recommendation to the dean, who will make the final selection.
 The associate dean of academic affairs will deliver the award at the School Commencement.

 2019 – Beth Moracco and Karin Yeatts

 2015 – Michael Hudgens

 2012 – Suzanne Maman